 I think it’s probably just the business side of things.
-The Perth fulfilment for me has always just been making the music, and little goals like getting it [the album] pressed to vinyl and listening to it on a nice big disk.
+The Perth fulfillment for me has always just been making the music and little goals like getting it pressed to vinyl and listening to it on a nice big disk.
 I have always loved playing small intimate shows as well.
-I can fulfil myself within Perth.
+I can fulfill myself within Perth.

 How does experimental pop allow your vision to extend itself to a wider audience?

 It probably does the opposite.
 It helps me to be proud of making pop music, just like the two sides of it.
 If I can twist it slightly then it’s gonna make it mostly straightforward, because everything from the texture of the recording can distance listeners.
 I want to challenge people as much as I want people to listen.
 It’s the pop side of the experimental pop is what appeals to a larger audience.
 I kind of want to keep myself honest and in doing things differently.
 Basically, if you give a shit and have an intimate connection, it’s not too deep for anyone to delve into and get the reference.
 I don’t want to give away too much either.

 What makes you feel it is important for the audience to respond to your work, such as physically dancing or feeling euphoria, rather than understanding it?